 A confluence of behaviors can indicate that someone is poised to walk into a school or a shopping mall and open fire.
 These include an obsession with weapons, a fixation on images of violence, and a history of aggressive acts that aren’t directly related to the planned attack—possibly a way for the perpetrator to test his resolve.
 Almost a year before Rodger struck, he attempted to push some women off a 10-foot ledge at a house party.
 Some killers have mutilated pets before going on rampages.

 In fact, the vast majority of mass shooters signal their intentions in advance, though usually not directly to their intended targets.
-This “leakage,” as threat assessment teams call it, can be difficult to recognize.
+This “leakage,” as threat assessment experts call it, can be difficult to recognize.
 Before Dylann Roof murdered nine black churchgoers in Charleston, South Carolina, he told a friend about his desire to kill people and start a race war.
 (The friend claimed he didn’t think Roof was serious.)
 Weeks before Rodger attacked, he posted disturbing videos that prompted his mother to alert a county mental health agency that he was suicidal.
 In response, sheriff’s deputies went to Rodger’s apartment to do a welfare check, interviewing him just a few strides from where he’d stashed three handguns and hundreds of rounds of ammunition.
 He persuaded them he was fine.
 “Thankfully, all suspicion of me was dropped,” he later wrote, “and the police never came back.”

 We know that many mass shooters are young white men with acute mental health issues.
 The problem is, such broad traits do little to help threat assessment teams identify who will actually attack.
 Legions of young men love violent movies or first-person shooter games, get angry about school, jobs, or relationships, and suffer from mental health afflictions.
 The number who seek to commit mass murder is tiny.
 Decades of research have shown that the link between mental disorders and violent behavior is small and not useful for predicting violent acts.
 (People with severe mental disorders are in fact far more likely to be victims of violence than perpetrators.)